aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 description: "Convert PowerPoint Presentation to PDF in Python.
 Save PowerPoint as PDF with compliance or accessibility standards"
 ---

+## **Overview**

+This article explains how you can convert PowerPoint file formats into PDF using Python.
+It covers wide range of topics e.g.

+- Convert PPT to PDF using Python
+- Convert PPTX to PDF using Python
+- Convert ODP to PDF using Python
+- Convert PowerPoint to PDF using Python

+## **Python PowerPoint to PDF Conversions**
 Using Aspose.Slides, you can convert presentations in these formats to PDF:

 * PPT